Tekken 4: Gameplay

 Tekken 4 introduced significant new gameplay changes from the previous games in the series, finally going for realism and a leap into full 3D immersion.
 It added significantly more gameplay features and modes than its predecessor, Tekken Tag Tournament.
 For the first time, it allowed players to maneuver around an arena interacting with walls and other obstacles for extra damage.
 These "environmental hazards" in turn allowed players to juggle opponents for consecutive combos and allowed the designers to implement a "switch maneuver", which let players escape from cornering and turn the tide in their favor.
 The game engine had been tweaked to be more focused on the environment, causing the characters to move more slowly and fluidly than in Tekken Tag Tournament.
 The balance was also better in Tekken 4 than in Tekken Tag Tournament.
 Finally, the game introduced a brand new graphics system, that featured increased lighting, dynamic physics, and smoother surfaces.
+The game also introduced the new universal concept of just frame inputs that require an input on exactly one frame, and may be unblockable or have special properties, as symbolized by blue sparks.
+Examples include the Demolition Man or Demo Man of Paul Phoenix, and the Naraka Sweep of Heihachi Mishima.

 The console version of Tekken 4 includes a beat 'em up minigame available from the outset, called Tekken Force.
 Similar to the previous minigame found in Tekken 3, it presents the player with an over-the-shoulder perspective as they fight wave upon wave of Heihachi's Tekken Force through four stages, facing Combot, then Kuma, then Kazuya, and eventually facing Heihachi himself, with his clothing changing if Heihachi is selected to fight himself.
 The player can pick up health and power-ups while fighting waves of enemies.
 In the minigame, it is discovered that the Tekken Force possesses different ranks in the organization, evident in different amounts of stamina, strength, and skill.
 A new Story mode in the home version unlocks cutscenes when played, in contrast to previous installments in which such cutscenes were unlocked from playing the Arcade mode.
 The modern practice mode also developed in Tekken 4, with life bars as well as the near full move list now available in practice.
 There were also new modes such as pure defensive training to diversify the practice mode and make it more accessible to newcomers.
 The game also features the usual combos and hack tips to unlock certain win pose animations, which were completely different and have not been changed since the first game.